Mrfunreal/Monolith/README.md

 - Now Playing Sidebar
 	- Only shows song data and artist data.
 No more queue, merch, tour, credits, or redundand buttons.

-#### Notes
+## Notes
 - Modified "Loopy loop" queue points to fit new progress bar.
 - Progress bar lowered specifically so Oneko can show up without being covered.
+It's not actually part of my theme, but a cat needs a bed.

 ## Known Issues
 - "Add to library" wait circle _might_ attach to elements added by extensions, and scale is a little off for "like playlists".
 - Some progress bar additions, like the Kirby gif, seem to move up and down.

-## Installation
+# Installation
 It's recommended to find and install this theme on the [Spicetify Marketplace](https://github.com/spicetify/marketplace).<br> Which will also allow you to set scheme color in the app, without requiring a Spicetify reboot.